 The pod is allocated an IP address in the cluster subnet by the Docker service itself because the Docker service is told to use the lbr0 bridge, which OpenShift Container Platform SDN has assigned the cluster gateway address (eg. 10.128.x.1/23).
 Note that the tun0 is also assigned the cluster gateway IP address because it is the default gateway for all traffic destined for external networks, but these two interfaces do not conflict because the lbr0 interface is only used for IPAM and no OpenShift Container Platform SDN pods are connected to it.

 OpenShift Container Platform SDN nodes also watch for subnet updates from the SDN master.
-When a new subnet is added, the node adds OpenFlow rules on br0 so that packets with a destination IP address the remote subnet go to vxlan0 (port 1 on br0) and thus out onto the network.
+When a new subnet is added, the node adds OpenFlow rules on br0 so that packets with a destination IP address in the remote subnet go to vxlan0 (port 1 on br0) and thus out onto the network.
 The ovs-subnet plug-in sends all packets across the VXLAN with VNID 0, but the ovs-multitenant plug-in uses the appropriate VNID for the source container.

 Suppose you have two containers, A and B, where the peer virtual Ethernet device for container A’s eth0 is named vethA and the peer for container B’s eth0 is named vethB.